 Life with diabetes has its ups and downs but it can feel safer to deal with when you are home.
 Many of us, however, enjoy traveling whether for pleasure, to visit family or for work.
-It is important that you understand what you need to do when you are bringing diabetes along for the ride.
-Here are some tips whether you are heading out by plane, train, or automobile!
+With a little bit of prep work, it can still be relatively easy to travel with diabetes.

 5. Check that your travel medical insurance covers existing conditions.
-If not, travel insurance can be purchased through Diabetes Canada.
+If not, travel insurance can be purchased through various companies.

-6. Never pack all of your supplies in the same place.
-Things can be lost, stolen or somehow destroyed so make sure that you spread your supplies out in various suitcases or bags.
+6. Never pack all your supplies in the same place.
+Things can be lost, stolen, or somehow destroyed so make sure that you spread your supplies out in various suitcases or bags.

 7. Carry extra glucose, water, and food in case you are not able to locate a store or restaurant when an emergency strikes.

-8. Check carry-on regulations with individual airlines before travelling.
-At this time liquids or gels (including water and juices) are not permitted to be carried on board aircraft leaving Canada, so passengers must carry an alternative form of fast-acting glucose.
-Some airlines have additional requirements depending on the destination.
+8. Check carry-on regulations with individual airlines before traveling.
+At this time liquids or gels (including water and juices) are not permitted to be carried onboard aircraft leaving Canada, so passengers must carry an alternative form of fast-acting glucose.
+Some airlines have additional requirements depending on the destination. **TSA regulations state that “the limit of one carry-on bag and one personal bag (e.g., purse or briefcase) for each traveler does not apply to medical supplies and/or assistive devices (including service animals and their equipment).”
+It has also been suggested that juice boxes may be included in this medical bag.

 9. Bring a container of some sort for disposal of sharps.